bushw011/urmorris-pages/pages/06.variety/46.halloween-movie-rankings/default.md

 date: '23-10-2020 13:30'
 ---

+**By Desmond Homann, Variety Editor** _Originally published in Issue 4, Volume 33 of The University Register on October 23, 2020_

 It's almost Halloween, so here are some of my favorite spooky movies put in categories and ranked:

 **Scariest:**